thomasgtaylor/how.wtf/content/post/2023-02-20-how-to-delete-files-and-directories-in-python.md

 ---
-title: How to delete files and directories in Python
-date: 2023-02-20T00:40:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-02-20 00:40:00-04:00
 description: How to delete or remove files and directories in Python.
-categories:
-- Programming
 tags:
-- Python
+- python
+title: How to delete files and directories in Python
 ---

 How to delete a file or folder using Python?